Alda (singer)

-Alda Björk Ólafsdóttir, better known as simply Alda, is an Icelandic pop singer and songwriter.
+Alda Björk Ólafsdóttir (born 9 July 1966), better known as simply Alda, is an Icelandic pop singer and songwriter.

 After success in her home country and stints with the groups Urban K Loud, Munchie and Exodus, Alda moved to London and received a solo record contract with Wildstar Records, scoring two top 20 hit singles on the UK Singles Chart in 1998; "Real Good Time" and "Girls Night Out".
 Her debut album, Out of Alda, was also released in 1998.